 E92 Spacetime Volume.
-P160 has temporal projection: E52 Time-Span many to one, necessary(1,1:0,n)
+P160 has temporal projection (is temporal projection of): E52 Time-Span many to one, necessary(1,1:0,n)

 This property relates an instance of E93 Presence with the instance of E52 Time-Span that defines the time-slice of the spacetime volume that this instance of E93 Presence is related to via the property P166 was a presence of (had presence).